friction2d/friction2d.github.io/documentation/userinterface.md

 This toolbar with dynamic buttons exposes most used parameters of **just one selected object** for easy and fast editing.
 It is even possible to animate values or use `Shift` modifier to edit `X` and `Y` values at the shame time.
 Exposed parameters change depending on the nature of the shape or object.

-*This is a new feature and may de improved in the near future to allow multiple selection and other commonly used parameters.*
+*This is a new feature and will be improved in the near future to allow multiple selection and other commonly used parameters.*